freenet/web/hugo-site/content/ghostkey/success/_index.md

 {{< donation-success >}}

-## What is a Ghost Key?

-{{< include "../ghost-key-explanation.md" >}}

 ## What's Next?

-Once your Ghost Key certificate is generated, you'll be able to download it.
-This certificate can be used to prove your donation status within the Freenet network, potentially unlocking certain features or privileges, all while keeping your identity concealed.

-Remember to save your Ghost Key certificate in a secure location.
-It's your private proof of donation and cannot be replaced if lost.

-Thank you again for supporting Freenet and embracing privacy-preserving technology.
+Copy or download your Ghost certificate and key and put it somewhere safe, such as a secure note in a password manager you trust.
+You can use your Ghost Key to prove your donation to Freenet without revealing your identity.

+{{< bulma-button href="/ghostkey/" color="#339966" >}}Ghost Key FAQ{{< /bulma-button >}}